 ii.
 The predictive test result of another person, such as a blood relative

-According to the Human Genetics Commission (HGC), inexpensive whole-genome sequencing and greatly reduced costs for genetic tests in general, will provide the “platform for genetic testing to be used for novel and unpredicted purposes” (Report on The Concept of Genetic Discrimination, Aril 2011).
-Among these ‘novel and unpredicted purposes’ is genetic discrimination in the workplace.
-As such cases are becoming increasingly prevalent, the importance of the Concordat cannot be doubted.
-Most notably, in 2010, Pamela Fink, took her former employees to court, claiming that she had been fired because of a mere genetic predisposition to cancer.
-This case arouses alarm.
-It is the kind of case the Concordat is designed to prevent.
+According to the Human Genetics Commission (HGC), inexpensive whole-genome sequencing and greatly reduced costs for genetic tests in general, will provide the “platform for genetic testing to be used for novel and unpredicted purposes” (Report on The Concept of Genetic Discrimination, April 2011).
+Genetic descrimination in the workplace might indeed become one of these ‘novel and unpredicted purposes.’
+As cases of genetic descrimination are becoming increasingly prevalent, the importance of the Concordat cannot be doubted.
+Most notably, in 2010, in the US, Pamela Fink took her former employees to court, claiming that she had been fired because of a mere genetic predisposition to cancer.

 Ultimately, the Concordat on insurers’ use of predictive tests makes an exception to the principle of disclosure.
 It ensures that those with negative results from a genetic test are able to obtain significant levels of insurance without disclosing the results of that test.
 Put simply, it ensures ‘fair rights of access’ to insurance.
-But, it could be argued that insurers should be allowed to calibrate their risks in this area.
-Some insurers are reluctant to offer insurance on the grounds of age, why, therefore, is genetics any different?
-Age is seen as a predictor of ill-health; the very same principle could be applied to genetics.
-Of course, genetic discrimination would effectively penalize people for DNA inherited from their parents.
-Penalized because of something for which one is not responsible is both unfair and counter-intuitive; we should not be legitimately sanctioned because of it.
-But the aged are; why make an exception because of genetics?
+But, it might be argued that insurers should be allowed to calibrate their risks in this area; some insurers are reluctant to offer insurance on the grounds of age.
+Why is genetics any different?
+Indeed, as age is seen as a predictor of ill-health, the very same principle could be applied to genetics.
+Of course, genetic discrimination would effectively penalize people for DNA inherited from their parents, and being penalized because of something for which one is not responsible is both unfair and counter-intuitive.

-Is the current Memorandum indicative of Government uncertainty regarding how to regulate this area?
-The bigger question, perhaps, is how policy in this area will evolve globally?
+Is the current Memorandum, perhaps, indicative of the government's uncertainty regarding how to regulate this area?
+The bigger question, perhaps, is how policy will evolve globally?
 Among the questions that need to be answered are: why should insurers be prevented from mitigating risks?
-What is so special about genes?
-Why hasn’t the Government sought to legislate on this earlier?
-The government currently recognises the needs of the insurance sector to increase levels of premiums and even not to offer insurance on grounds of age in certain circumstances; if genetic predictors are analogous to age the question then becomes: is it coherent to protect genes but discriminate against age?
-With time, what concessions will be made to insurance companies?
-Given that genes might be a useful predictor of health, will the 'special status' of genetics and the protection this area is currently receiving be safeguarded in the long-term?
+What are so special about genes?
+Why haven't the Government sought to legislate on this earlier?

-EthicsandGenetics stands behind the substance of the concordat, the apparent willingness of the insurance community to agree to it and the Governments position.
-But, what is needed is even more resolve, in the form of substantive legislative measures.
-Otherwise, it seems we are waiting for something and it isn’t obvious what we are waiting for.
-While the current policy framework on insurance and predictive genetic tests and, the consultation on how it is working in practice, are both a step in the right direction – more needs to be done to shape future legislation on genetic discrimination at every level.
-Genetic discrimination in the workplace, due to a lack of certain genes, let alone a predisposition to illness, may also become a reality.
+While the current policy framework on insurance and predictive genetic tests and, the consultation on how it is working in practice, are both a step in the right direction – more needs to be done to shape legislation on genetic discrimination at every level.
 What needs to be straightened-out is what we think about these issues.
-Coherence, clarity of thought and clear-sightedness about social values – are all essential if we are to get our policies right in this new, troubling and immensely complex area.
+Coherence, clarity of thought and clear-sightedness about social values, are all essential if we are to get our policies right in this new, troubling and immensely complex area.
 In the meantime, in order to ensure effective monitoring of the concordat, consumers and patient groups are invited to submit relevant evidence to the Department of Health.
 I would urge anyone with anything of relevance to contribute.